aceofall/bittrexBot/README.md

 *Specal Options*

-* Leaving sell value and / or percent out of the config will disable placement of sell orders.
+* Leaving sell value percent out of the config will disable placement of sell orders.
 Buys will still place and when they trigger, the bracket will still shift.
-* Leaving buy value and / or percent out of the config will disable placement of buy orders.
+* Leaving buy value percent out of the config will disable placement of buy orders.
 Sells will still place and when they trigger, the bracket will still shift.

 The percentage values are actual percentages...not decimals.
 So if you want to trade 3.25% you would input 3.25 in that value.
 I would also not recommend going below 10 seconds for the checkInterval.
 Otherwise, it's possible to induce a race condition with bittrex.

+##buyDifference explanation

+In my opinion, the previous configuration model with individual buyVolume and sellVolume parameters ended up being fairly unpredictable.
+If the price went up, so did the amount the bot would end up buying.
+If it went down, it ended up selling more.
+The model was unsustainable over a long period of time and required a LOT of rebasing.

+To resolve this problem, I've done away with the individual settings for a global setting.
+In short, setting the 'volumePercent' param with a 'buyDifference' of zero places matching buys / sells.
+Adjusting the 'buyDifference' changes only the buying behavior.
+It's been much more predictable and less prone to erroneous buys / sells.

+To be transparent, here's the forumla being used to calculate the buy amount:

+(balance + externalCoinBalance) * volumePercent * (1/(1 - volumePercent) * 1 + buyDifference)

 #### Example file